 Director: Leonard Abrahamson

-Starring: Michael Fassbender; Domhnall Gleeson; Maggie Gyllenhaal.
+Starring: Michael Fassbender, Domhnall Gleeson, Maggie Gyllenhaal

-If there’s one thing that the British and Irish have over the rest of the world when it comes to films, it’s their dark comedy of which there is no comparison.
+If there’s one thing that the British and Irish have over the rest of the world when it comes to films, it’s their brand of dark comedy of which there is no comparison.
 Frank, directed by Leonard Abrahamson, is one of the top recent examples of this and should be considered among the very best comedies of the decade.

 Interestingly though, it is Maggie Gyllenhaal in the role of Frank’s most trusted confidant Clara, that truly steals the show.
-Clara is the Courtney Love to Frank’s estranged Kurt Cobain (in many ways) and Gyllenhaal plays on that terrifically, showing that she is not only a strong female lead who’s capable of playing the threatening side of her Love-like persona, but is also incredibly funny.
-One of the more laugh out loud moments of the picture comes when she proceeds to have sex with lead character Jon (Domhnall Gleeson) in the midst of a profanity laced shouting match.
+Clara is the Courtney Love to Frank’s estranged Kurt Cobain (in many ways), and Gyllenhaal plays on that terrifically, showing that she is not only a strong female lead who’s capable of playing the threatening side of her Love-like persona, but is also incredibly funny.
+One of the more laugh out loud moments of the film comes when she proceeds to have sex with lead character Jon (Domhnall Gleeson) in the midst of a profanity-laced shouting match.
 In many respects, it is her terrific performance that provides so much of the humour and there aren’t enough plaudits for quite how terrific she is.